Microsoft SQL Server

 JDBC driver

-Verified Microsoft SQL Server Version
+Verified Microsoft SQL Server Versions

-Microsoft SQL Server 2019 (15.0.4236.7)
+Microsoft SQL Server 2019 (15.0.4236.7) and later

 The Microsoft SQL Server connector has been validated with the mentioned "Verified Microsoft SQL Server Versions" and is expected to be compatible with other supported Microsoft SQL Server versions.
 If there are any issues with validation or metadata crawling, please submit a support ticket for investigation and feedback.